Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Introduction

-The quantum algorithm for the Deutsch-Josza problem has been used extensively for illustrating experimental realizations of a quantum computer, while Simon's algorithm served as inspiration for the later Shor's algorithm\autocite{Shor1994}.
+The quantum algorithm for the Deutsch-Jozsa problem has been used extensively for illustrating experimental realizations of a quantum computer, while Simon's algorithm served as inspiration for the later Shor's algorithm\autocite{Shor1994}.
 Both problems involve finding certain properties of a function $f$, and this can be done efficiently in a quantum computer given a quantum gate that implements the function, known as an \emph{oracle}.
-When using a classical function as an oracle (an oracle that is only allowed to act on classical bits as input and giving classical bits as output), the Deutsch-Jozsa problem has an efficient solution on a classical probabilistic Turing machine\autocite{Deutsch,Deutsch1992}, but for Simon's problem it has been proven\autocite{Simon1994,Simon1997} that no efficient solution exists.
-In both the quantum and classical case the oracle is treated as a black box, i.e., its internal structure is not visible from the outside, and each oracle call counts as one operation; one unit of time.
-An algorithm that requires at most a polynomial number of oracle calls and at most a polynomial amount of additional resources is regarded as efficient, but the oracle itself does not need to be efficiently computable.
-In essence, the question asked is ``If this oracle was efficiently computable, would the whole algorithm be efficiently computable?''
-For both the mentioned problems, the answer is ``yes'' in quantum computation.
-For Simon's problem, the answer is ``no'' for the classical-function oracle, giving evidence for a separation \emph{relative to the oracle} between quantum computation and classical computation.
-For the Deutsch-Jozsa problem such a separation is only obtained by requiring a deterministic solution.
+When using a classical-function oracle (an oracle that is only allowed to act on classical bits as input and giving classical bits as output), the Deutsch-Jozsa problem has an efficient solution on a classical probabilistic Turing machine\autocite{Deutsch,Deutsch1992}, but for Simon's problem it has been proven\autocite{Simon1994,Simon1997} that no efficient solution exists.
+Our QSL simulation of Simon's algorithm may seem to contradict this theorem, since it runs on a classical probabilistic Turing machine, but there is no contradiction, because the function implemented by the QSL oracle is not a map from $n$ classical bits to $n$ classical bits --- which the theorem requires --- but a map from $n$ QSL systems to $n$ QSL systems.
+Thus, the theorem does not apply.
+This is exactly as in the quantum case, where the quantum oracle is a map from quantum systems to quantum systems, also avoiding the prerequisites of the theorem.
+Both the quantum and QSL oracles are richer procedures than the classical function oracle, and the main point of this paper is to clarify exactly how they are richer.

+The paper is organized as follows: we first present the Deutsch-Jozsa problem and the quantum algorithm.
+We then construct a simulation of the quantum algorithm, in classical reversible logic.
+This is followed by a brief discussion of the black-box oracle paradigm, stressing that the simulation completely reproduces the behaviour of the Deutsch-Jozsa quantum algorithm in this paradigm.
+The final part of the paper is devoted to Simon's problem, quantum algorithm, and simulation, followed by the conclusions of the paper.